mjrulesamrat/aws-sa-associate-notes/README.md

 SGs are __stateful__ -- meaning for any traffic allowed in/out, the return traffic is automatically allowed.

 SGs can reference AWS resources, other SGs, and even themselves.

+Security groups can be shared across
+- Two VPCs in the same region
+- Multiple EC2s instances in a VPC
+- AWS accounts in the same region

 ## EC2 Monitoring